Mitsubishi 6B3 engine

 The Mitsubishi 6B3 engine is a range of all-alloy piston V6 engines developed by Mitsubishi Motors.
 Currently, only one engine has been developed, a 2998 cc V6 first introduced in the North American version of the second generation Mitsubishi Outlander which debuted in October 2006.

 All engines developed within this family have aluminum cylinder block and head with iron cylinder liners, 4 valves per cylinder and MIVEC variable valve timing.
-It uses a timing-belt, the last V6 engine that still uses it.